1. What are pheromones?

 8. Which trap should I choose?

 Choosing the right trap for a particular purpose depends on a number of factors: existing scientific data, available efficacy tests, preferred monitoring protocols, the need to comply with monitoring standards to enable data comparison, and various other factors.
 Trap color, shape, size, and light conditions have also been shown to have an incidence on trap attractiveness to certain insects.
-Refer to the chart in the Insects tab of each section on the website for recommended traps for specific insects.
+Refer to the Recommended Products chart in each section on the website for recommended traps for specific insects.
 Or feel free to contact us and we’ll be happy to help you select the appropriate trap for your needs.
 Other factors to consider when drawing up a monitoring plan include price, practical considerations (for example, the Diamond trap is much quicker to assemble than the Wing trap), and the ability to calculate trap catch quickly and efficiently (for example, since the Delta trap is used with a removable sticky liner, it is very easy to count the number of trapped insects).
 The effective life of the trap is another factor to consider.
 Reusable traps can be advantageous, but only if you are able to store them properly during the off-season, away from possible contaminants.
 Also, reusable traps should be used to monitor one specific insect species only, as the pheromone will impregnate the trap permanently.

 9. What is meant by insect monitoring?